sudarshan-s-harithas/CCO-VOXEL/README.md

 ### Evaluation

-We provide Gazebo environments to test our algorithm that can be found [here](https://github.com/sudarshan-s-harithas/CCO-VOXEL/tree/main/CCO_VOXEL/worlds)
+We provide Gazebo environments to test our algorithm that can be found [here](https://github.com/sudarshan-s-harithas/CCO-VOXEL/tree/main/CCO_VOXEL/worlds), Please follow the the instructions given [here](https://github.com/sudarshan-s-harithas/CCO-VOXEL/tree/main/CCO_VOXEL#origanization-of-your-working-directories) before continuing with the execution of the programs.